PaulKinlan/hyperlink/memory-bank/activeContext.md

 - Fixed a "No current offscreen document" error by ensuring the offscreen document is only created and closed when there are tabs to summarize.
 - Fixed an issue where the markdown summary was not being correctly extracted from the Gemini API response, causing rendering errors.
 - Fixed a race condition that could cause duplicate summary tabs to be created by querying all open tabs.
 The extension now focuses the existing summary tab if it's already open.
+- Added screenshots to the summary page.
+Each summary now includes a screenshot of the tab at the time of summarization.

 ## Next Steps